VolodymyrVakhniuk/OpenGL-Template/README.md

 How to use:

 The project supports glad, glfw3 and glm libraries.

-All the rendering code can be put to apploop function in Application.cpp.
+All the rendering code can be put to apploop method in Application.cpp.